-Medical University of the Americas has been approved by the United States Department of Education for participation in the William D. Ford Federal Direct Unsubsidized Stafford and Grad PLUS Loan programs.
+Medical University of the Americas has been approved by the United States Department of Education for participation in the William D. Ford Federal Direct Loan Program.
 Qualified citizens and permanent residents of the United States may be eligible to receive funding from the Direct Loan programs to help pay for the cost of their education.
-The Free Application for Federal Student Aid (FAFSA) must be completed to determine eligibility.
+The Free Application for Federal Student Aid ("FAFSA") must be completed to determine eligibility.

 In order to be eligible for financial aid, students must be accepted to the MD program and enrolled half-time or better.
 Financial aid forms and loan web sites are included in the student's acceptance packet.
-The Financial Aid Office will only certify a loan once the \$500 USD tuition deposit has been paid.
+The Financial Aid Office will only certify a loan once the US\$250 tuition deposit has been paid.